EDDYMENS/interactive-terminal/README.md

 ## Customization

 - **Port Configuration**: To change the default port, update the port number in the `/src/server.js` file.
 - **Shared or Individual Sessions**: The terminal can either run as a shared session for all users or create an individual session per user.
-This can be configured within the code by setting the boolean value flag in `server.js`.
+This can be configured by setting the boolean value of `setSharedTerminalMode(false);` in `server.js`.

 ## Documentation & Tutorial